 Extra creamy: If you want a smoother texture, similar to humus, then use a food processor.
 Start by blending the eggplant, lemon juice, and garlic.
 Then drizzle in the olive oil slowly.
 Stir in the spices and herbs by hand to finish.

 Like so many dips, baba ganoush only gets better after a night in the fridge for the flavors to combine.
 When possible, give this at least one hour to chill before serving.
 Serve with carrots, cucumbers, red peppers, chips, pita bread, or pretzels.

 This is a dip that you can eat in a variety of ways.
 I think it's the perfect party food!

-It makes a great summer snack that only gets better after hanging in the fridge for a couple of days.
-Baba ganoush also makes a great low-carb substitute for hummus or bean dip!
+- As a low-carb swap for hummus: Baba ganoush also makes a great low-carb substitute for hummus or bean dip!